 A Teradata Show Table Proxy for Full DDL Recreation from DBC

-Over the course of my recent development activities, an old desire of mine became relevant again.
+Throughout my recent development activities, an old desire of mine became relevant again.
 It goes as follows:

 Can one write a query that recreates the entire DDL of a table out of dbc views or tables alone?